FabricGenomics/omicia_api_examples/README.md

 Uploading Genomes
 -----------------
-Once you obtain an API Key you can start uploading your samples to Opal for annotation, analysis and clinical report generation.
+Once you obtain an API Key you can start uploading your samples to Fabric Enterprise for annotation, analysis and clinical report generation.
 API Keys are associated with a single Workspace (a group of Projects and Users), and genomes must be uploaded to specific projects within that Workspace.
 You may either use an existing project, or leverage the API to